ZJUVAI/Newclid/README.rst

 <https://www.nature.com/articles/s41586-023-06747-5>`_.

-AlphaGeometry can be seen as an extension of GeoSolver equipped with a language model that proposes new auxiliary constructions if a problem gets stuck.
+AlphaGeometry can be seen as an extension of Newclid equipped with a language model that proposes new auxiliary constructions if a problem gets stuck.

-Currently new auxiliary constructions can only be added in Geosolver as human suggested constructions if the HumanAgent is used instead of BFSDDAR (default).
+Currently new auxiliary constructions can only be added in Newclid as human suggested constructions if the HumanAgent is used instead of BFSDDAR (default).

 Installation